stevenharman/console2-solarized/README.md

 ## License

 Its free, as in speech and beer.
-If it breaks, feel free to keep both parts.
+If it breaks, feel free to keep both pieces.